cgihlstorf/cmu-api-2022/README.md

 # cmu-api-2022

-Collection of files from several software engineering projects I was involved in at CMU during the summer of 2022.
+Collection of files from several projects I was involved in at CMU during the summer of 2022.

 Contains:
 1) Scripts to extract API functions from Python code and filter and extract Python files from a directory.
 Also includes test files for each script.